 (Contributed by Giampaolo Rodolà in bpo-9795.)

-module has a new pipe2()
+The os module has a new pipe2() function that makes it

-possible to create a pipe with O_CLOEXEC
+possible to create a pipe with O_CLOEXEC or

-flags set atomically.
+O_NONBLOCK flags set atomically.
 This is especially useful to

 avoid race conditions in multi-threaded programs.

-module has a new sendfile()
+The os module has a new sendfile() function which provides

 an efficient “zero-copy” way for copying data from one file (or socket)